Forrai-Zoltan/shorts/md/cure.md

 It was the pharmacies that ran out first, and people quickly exhausted their reserved supplements.
 A few days later, several blood banks throughout the country were raided and emptied.
-Last week, people started to disappear from the streets at night.Phil, the weatherman, hasn’t forecasted sunny since.
+Last week, people started to disappear from the streets at night.
+Phil, the weatherman, hasn’t forecasted sunny since.
 And I’m too afraid to go to sleep.